15 Best Places to Live in South Dakota

 Aberdeen

-Aberdeen does have an airport, though be it far less useful than Madison’s for it only offers flights to Minneapolis.
-Nevertheless, good public schools and a wonderful array of nightlife activities make Aberdeen a solid all-rounder.
+Aberdeen has an airport, though it is far less helpful than Madison’s, for it only offers flights to Minneapolis.
+Nevertheless, good public schools and incredible nightlife activities make Aberdeen a solid all-rounder.

-If you want something of a project, then there are lots of houses in need of doing up in Aberdeen.
+If you want something of a project, many houses need doing up in Aberdeen.
 As such, the value of the houses as they stand now can be pretty low.
-It has been known that a 3-bedroom, 2-bathroom single family home to be sold for just $89,000!

-Aberdeen may just be scraping into our top ten now but being a popular spot for Millennials means that we could see the city climbing up the ranks in the years to come.
+Aberdeen may just be scraping into our top ten now, but being a popular spot for Millennials means we could see the city climbing up the ranks in the years to come.

 10. Hot Springs